Tips for ensuring your event attendees’ safety and security

 Monitor all your social media accounts and the audience that engages with your posts.
 Social media accounts being hacked is a common occurance and can be very disruptive to an event organiser.
 Once hacked, the hacker can write anything they want, and it will look like it’s coming from the event organisers themselves.

 You should also keep an eye on what people are saying about the event.
 Many criminals will make plans to infiltrate or disrupt events over social media channels like Twitter and Facebook.
-So in the build up to the event. do regular searches for its name in case people are planning anything untoward.
+So in the build-up to the event. do regular searches for its name in case people are planning anything untoward.

 If you do decide to build your own payment gateway, you must ensure it is encrypted properly.
 Nothing destroys the public’s faith in a company like losing their personal data.

 When your event is underway, this is when all your previous planning and preparation will pay off.
-To ensure your event continues running smoothly. your security team need to be in constant communication to ensure there are no potential risks developing.
+To ensure your event continues running smoothly. your security team needs to be in constant communication to ensure there are no potential risks developing.
 They should be reporting on how the planning you’ve prepared is being delivered and handling any possible problems according to the plan.

-These are just some points to take note of, as every event has their own set of unique hazards and security risks.
+These are just some points to take note of, as every event has its own set of unique hazards and security risks.
 Although you can’t plan for every possible mishap, it is important to be meticulous in planning your event so that you can mitigate any threat to the safety of your customers.